June 26, 2023

 Amazing afternoon

 I’d been admiring the manzanita flowers in bloom back then too, when I had the horrible misfortune of crossing paths with some bees pollinating the flowers.
-One of the bees aggresively turned its sights on me and began buzzing around my head.
+One of the bees aggressively turned its sights on me and began buzzing around my head.
 Then the ornery bee decided to sting me!
 Right on my scalp!

 We continued hiking north on the trail without any bee incidents, and my thoughts turned to my weary leg muscles and blistered feet.
-Why had I thought it was a good idea to climb the fourth highest mountain in the contiguous U.S. just two days before this section hike?
+Why had I thought it was a good idea to climb the fourth-highest mountain in the contiguous U.S. just two days before this section hike?
 Why did I always overestimate my physical abilities and push myself so hard?
 I wanted to kick myself for my poor judgment, but I suffered in silence.
 At least I had Poledork to keep our pace easy and buoy my spirits with her witty conversation.

 DAY ONE GLITCHES

 After my pit stop, Poledork and I checked our mileage.
-We were both feeling good still and the momentum of our first day on trail continued to push us forward.
+We were both feeling good still and the momentum of our first day on the trail continued to push us forward.
 Although neither of us expected to hike more than 10 miles this afternoon, we were actually on track to push a bit further.

 It’s always a nice feeling to feel like you’re ahead of the game, and we settled into a nice easy pace as we whittled the afternoon away.
 We agreed to shift the notional goalpost for tonight’s camp up the creek about a mile or so beyond Siskiyou Gap.
-That would get up a little more than 12 miles today, and put us in good stead for tomorrow’s full day of hiking.
+That would get up a little more than 12 miles today and put us in good stead for tomorrow’s full day of hiking.

-As the warm afternoon turned to early evening, we stopped to drink some water and Poledork pulled out her phone to see how much further until we got to.
+As the afternoon turned to early evening, we stopped to drink some water and Poledork pulled out her phone to see how much further until we got to.
 This was her first time using the FarOut app, and you could see she was digging the novelty of it.
 Then her face fell when she read the app.
-We still had three more miles to hike until we’d get to our agreed upon campsite.
-You could see the fatigue on her face at the idea of a hiking for that much further.
+We still had three more miles to hike until we’d get to our agreed-upon campsite.
+You could see the fatigue on her face at the idea of hiking for that much further.

-And so, we found an a perfect place to set up camp bout 100 meters uphill from the creek on an old abandoned road.
+And so, we found a perfect place to set up camp bout 100 meters uphill from the creek on an old abandoned road.
 I got to work pitching my tent just as the mosquitoes that magically appeared at dusk.

 Our first day on the Oregon section of the PCT was officially complete.
 It was a perfect day in terms of the weather.
 There was much more water than I was anticipating (thanks to the high snow year).
 And the company was excellent.
-Hopefully tomorrow brings more of the same.
+Hopefully, tomorrow brings more of the same.

-Our goal for tomorrow is to try to hike a 16 miles and get past I-5, where many of the thru-hikers will be getting off trail to head into Ashland to resupply.
-With so many days of food on our backs, we definitely don’t need to that detour into town.
+Our goal for tomorrow is to try to hike 16 miles and get past I-5, where many of the thru-hikers will be getting off trail to head into Ashland to resupply.
+With so many days of food on our backs, we don’t need to that detour into town.
 So we’ll start the day with a nice big 3-mile climb toward the Mt.
 Ashland Ski Resort, then it should all be mostly downhill to I-5.